 County of hawai‘i civil defense Agency information

 For the latest information on upcoming or current natural disasters or emergencies please go to the County of Hawai‘i Civil Defense Agency’s Civil Defense Message & Alerts webpage.
-There you can also subscribe to the Emergency Mass Notification System to receive email, text or voice alerts from Civil Defense.
+The County has developed an interactive real-time hazard map to provide the public with information relating to natural hazards and other emergencies, it can be accessed at https://bit.ly/3pjNGfy.

 For more comprehensive information on the 2018 Kīlauea and Lower East Rift Zone Eruption please visit the County of Hawai‘i Civil Defense Eruption/Lava Flow Information page.